Amadeus415/airbnb-price-prediction/README.md

 4. `datasets/dataset_airbnb.csv`: The original dataset used for analysis in the Jupyter notebook.

+5. `images/`: A folder containing screenshots of the application for documentation purposes.

+6. `requirements.txt`: A file listing all the Python dependencies required to run the Streamlit application.

+7. `.gitignore`: A configuration file specifying which files and directories should be ignored by Git version control.

 ## Running the Streamlit Application

 To run the Streamlit application, follow these steps: